romiro/Node-Magento-DB-Tools/README.md

     * Refactor database dump module to emit events when complete instead of using resp.json to end request
     * Completely detatch web application aspect from the dump module
     * Implement CLI access through app.js (?), giving ability to run a site profile and perform same as the web app

+* Long Term Plans, New Features
+    * PHP Info
+        * Query a configured server for the output of php -i as run through CLI
+        * Same as above but as webserver.
+Create temporary .php file with hash-like name that includes phpinfo(),